-Everything on this page is stuff I personally enjoy and recommend for cooking, running and fitness, and learning.
+Everything on this page is stuff the No Meat Athlete team personally enjoy and recommend for cooking, running and fitness, and learning.

-Worth noting: If you end up buying any of the products I recommend here, you’ll be helping to support No Meat Athlete (don’t worry, you won’t pay anything extra).
-I’ve seen pages like this get out of control on other sites, so for your benefit and my own, I’ve made sure to limit it to only the things that I really, actually own and use myself, or that I’ve used substantially in the past.
+Worth noting: If you end up buying any of the products we recommend here, you’ll be helping to support No Meat Athlete (don’t worry, you won’t pay anything extra).
+I’ve seen pages like this get out of control on other sites, so for your benefit and my own, I’ve made sure to limit it to only the things that we really, actually own and use ourselves, or that we’ve used substantially in the past.

 Hope you find it helpful!